fbpx

 October 17: BALANCING THE GUNAS — Our Forces of Nature

 The gunas represent the three forces (sattva, raja and tamas) that make up our fundamental human nature.
 Getting to know these forces (contentment, agitation and lethargy, respectively) is key to understanding our mind, that is, our mental-emotional sheath–Manomaya kosha.
-All three gunas exist within each of us, but life’s events and how we interpreted them may demonstrate our conditioned tendency or preference toward one guna over another.
+All three gunas exist within each of us, but life’s events and how we interpret them demonstrates our conditioned tendency or preference toward one guna over another.
 Being mindful in one’s choice of response—contentment, agitation or lethargy—to each of life’s events is one definition of discernment.

 In this workshop, each participant will practice a full asana sequence allowing them to witness what guna they actively express in each pose.
 There will be time allowed for assessing their responses as well as practising pranayama, pratyahara and meditation.